guillermoandrae/php-dynamodb/docs/index.rst

-Welcome to php-dynamodb Docuemntation!
+Welcome to php-dynamodb Documentation!
 ****************************************

 php-dynamodb is a PHP library that can be used to interact with Amazon DynamoDB.
-It provides a layer of abstraction between your code and the DyanamoDB-related classes made available by the AWS SDK for PHP.
+It provides a layer of abstraction between your code and the DyanamoDB-related classes made available by the `AWS SDK for PHP <https://github.com/aws/aws-sdk-php>`_.

 Quickstart
 ##########